deficollective/defiscan/src/content/protocols/spark.md

 ## Spark Liquidity Management

-Spark has a liquidity management layer (ALM) whose role is to automate liquidity provision of `USDS`, `sUSDS`, and `USDC` directly from Sky and across blockchain networks and DeFi protocols.
+Spark has a _Liquidity Management Layer (ALM)_ whose role is to automate liquidity provision of `USDS`, `sUSDS`, and `USDC` directly from Sky and across blockchain networks and DeFi protocols.
 The overview of this system is shown in the diagram below.
-No contracts in the ALM layer is upgradeable and all criticial permissions are held by the Sky Governance through its delayed proxy (`DSPause Proxy`).
-The `Spark Proxy` is a simple wrap around this governance to distinguish permissions specific to spark.
+No contracts in the ALM are upgradeable, and all critical permissions are held by the Sky Governance through its delayed proxy (`DSPause Proxy`).
+The `Spark Proxy` is a simple wrapper around this governance to distinguish permissions specific to Spark.
 The `AllocatorVault` bridges between Sky and Spark and allows minting/burning of `USDS`.

 The main component of the ALM is the `ALMProxy` and its `MainnetController`.
-The `ALMProxy` holds all the funds while the `MainnetController` can move and distribute those funds accross protocols and chains.
-An offchain _Relayers multistig_ made of 2 signers with a threshold of 1 can dictate all liquidity movements.
+The `ALMProxy` holds all the funds while the `MainnetController` can move and distribute those funds across protocols and chains.
+An offchain [Relayers](TODO) multistig made of 2 signers with a threshold of 1 can dictate all liquidity movements.
 However, the relayers are subject to strict rate limits and can only allocate funds to pre-approved contracts.
-A _Freezer_ multisig can freeze the _Relayers multistig_ at any time if it detects suspicious behaviors.
+A [Freezer](TODO) multisig can freeze the relayers at any time if it detects suspicious behaviors.
 The `MainnetController` supports the provision of liquidity in Aave, Ethena, and any ERC-4626 compatible (pre-approved) vault.

 ![Overview of the Spark's liquidity layer](./diagrams/spark-ALM.png)

 ## SparkLend

-SparkLend is a `USDS` and `DAI` centric lending protocol in which users can participate as lenders or borrowers.
+_SparkLend_ is a `USDS` and `DAI`-centric lending protocol in which users can participate as lenders or borrowers.

 The protocol is a fork of Aave v3 with some particularities highlighted in the diagram below.
-Most contracts, including markets, are non-upgradeable with upgrades only possible on the `Treasury` and `RewardsControllerManager` contracts.
+Most contracts, including markets, are non-upgradeable, with upgrades only possible on the `Treasury` and `RewardsControllerManager` contracts.
 Upgrading the rewards may lead to the loss of unclaimed yield, as rewards are advertised as part of the yield.
-Similarly to [Spark' liquidity layer](#spark-alm) all critical permissions are held by the Sky Governance through the `DSPause Proxy`.
+Similarly to [Spark' liquidity layer](#spark-alm), all critical permissions are held by the Sky Governance through the `DSPause Proxy`.

-Some emergency actions can be taken such as freezing all new borrowing in SparkLend if a certain asset price falls below a predetermined threshold.
-A multisig called _SparkLend Freezer_ as well as the Sky governance can freeze or pause any market in SparkLend without any delay.
+Some emergency actions can be taken, such as freezing all new borrowing in _SparkLend_ if a certain asset price falls below a predetermined threshold.
+A multisig called [SparkLend Freezer](TODO), as well as the Sky governance, can freeze or pause any market in SparkLend without any delay.
 They can then be reactivated through the delayed Sky governance.

 Spark has two rewards modules named `SparkRewards` and `SparkLendRewards`. `SparkRewards` is a global rewards program that may reward users for any specific action that promotes the use of Spark.
-This may include using a specific SparkLend market.
-On the other hand, `SparkLendRewards` is a rewards module inherited from Aave v3 which allows the distribution of rewards for specific SparkLend Markets.
-Both reward modules have their respective mulsitig with 2-out-of-3 signers, and both have been used in the past to distribute rewards promoting the use of SparkLend.
+This may include using a specific _SparkLend_ market.
+On the other hand, `SparkLendRewards` is a rewards module inherited from Aave v3, which allows the distribution of rewards for specific _SparkLend_ Markets.
+Both reward modules have their respective mulsitigs with 2-out-of-3 signers, and both have been used in the past to distribute rewards promoting the use of _SparkLend_.

 ![Overview of the SparkLend](./diagrams/spark-sparklend.png)